 We believe that "adjusted non-compensation expense," a non-U.S. GAAP measure, provides a more meaningful basis for assessing our operating results.
 For calculations with respect to "adjusted non-compensation expense," see the table under "Consolidated Results of Operations" below.

-Our operating expenses also include our "provision (benefit) pursuant to the tax receivable agreement" and "amortization and other acquisition-related costs".
+Our operating expenses also include "amortization and other acquisition-related costs".
 For all periods, "amortization and other acquisition-related costs" pertain primarily to the acquisition of Edgewater.

 Provision for Income Taxes